 Brushes Cloths & Solvent Cleaners

 It is always best to use a dry carbon fibre brush to clean the record - most felt based brushes, like cloths, are more likely to push dirt further into the groove and generate static.
-Avoid using solvent fluids whenever possible - unless they can be completely vacuumed off afterwards.
+Avoid using solvent fluids whenever possible - unless they can be completely removed afterwards.
 This helps prevent build up of residues in the base of the groove.

 A lot of budget cleaning machines (and some very expensive ones) use solvent cleaning fluids.
 Unfortunately some of the solvent will often get left in the base of the groove - even when a very good vacuum system is in place.
 Any deposits of solvent left in the grooves will almost certainly lead to further contamination problems in the long term.
 It is preferable not to use solvent fluids at all if they cannot be completely removed.
 Some vacuum processes are said to cause static build up, so proper control of static is strongly recommended after vacuuming.